AlbinoGiraffe/DellFanControl/README.md

 The IPMI interface has to be exposed to the host operating system, on iDRAC 7 Enterprise this can be enabled by ticking _Enable IPMI over LAN_ in _iDRAC Settings -> Network_

-Now you can access IPMI directly from the host machine, using the dedicated `idrac` interface.
+Now you can access the IPMI directly from the host machine, using the dedicated `idrac` interface.
 (The IP is usually 169.254.0.1)

 In order to add some obfuscation, credentials to access IPMI are stored in a `.env` file in the program directory.
 (More secure ways to input credentials are in the works).
 Format your `.env` like so: